11 Proactive C-Section Recovery Essentials You Need to Know About

 Walking will help you relieve gas pains, have a bowel movement, improve urine output, prevent blood clots, and begin retraining your abdominal muscles to support your body.Kumar, 2021

 Do short walks multiple times a day and build up to more.
 I felt a strong tugging feeling in one hip pretty regularly if I did too much.
 It was normal, but it was also a good gauge for me to know if I was doing too much.
 Pay attention to these signals and walk as long as it feels ok.

-I found it helpful to have a baby carrier to take these walks with my baby.
+I found it helpful to have a baby carrier (this is the one I used and loved*) to take these walks with my baby.
 He would sleep as long as I was moving, so I didn’t have to worry about him while I walked.
 (Make sure you wear an abdominal binder when you walk to help with posture and back pain–more on those in a minute.)